 Want to learn more about how to take advantage of some more advanced routing rules?
 Keep reading for specifics.

-A stopover is defined as any layover that is greater than 24 hours.
-It’s a great way to see two cities for the price of one.
+A stopover is defined as any layover greater than 24 hours.
+It's a great way to see two cities for the price of one.
 This means you could stop in London for a week on your way to Sweden and it would cost the same number of miles as a simple roundtrip to Sweden.